monday8am/monday8am.github.io/_posts/2025-08-21-exporting-lottie-and-audio-to-video.md

 rawAssetLoader.queueAudioData(audioChunk, presentationTimeUs, isLast)
 ```

- The audio chunks can be read from a local audio file in the traditional, using a `MediaExtractor`, a `MediaCodec` and creating a pipeline of small bufferes that are extracted, decoded and then passd to the `RawAssetLoader`'s callback.
+ The audio chunks can be read from a local audio file using the `MediaExtractor` and the `MediaCodec` APIs and creating a pipeline of small bufferes that are extracted, decoded and then passd to the `RawAssetLoader`'s callback.
 Synchronization between video frames and audio chunks is manual — but simple, since you’re in full control.

 ### Bringing It All Together